 What is a Run Lead?

-Atlanta Track Club run leads are volunteer leaders who assist in the weekly delivery of our In-Training programs to enable participants to safely and comfortably complete their goal event.
+Atlanta Track Club Run Leads are volunteers who assist in the weekly delivery of our In-Training programs to enable participants to safely and comfortably complete their goal event.
 Atlanta Track Club Run Leads help foster a community of support and encouragement during training sessions as well as act as an inspiration to promote Atlanta Track Club's mission of creating an active and healthy Atlanta.
-Examples of program support include but not limited to: running/walking with participants, course and hydration set-up, set-up home base, course monitor, and attendance.
-As Atlanta Track Club representatives, run leads help cultivate program participants as potential next generation members.
+Examples of program support include but are not limited to: running/walking with participants, course and hydration setup, home base setup, course monitoring, and accountability correspondence, and attendance.
+As Atlanta Track Club representatives, Run Leads help cultivate program participants as potential next generation members and emphasize the core values of the organization and In-Training.